WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ## Features

 * Home Page
+   * Main section with logo and a background image with 0.5 opacity.
-* About Section
+   * About Section with some backstory and an eye catching image with 0.5 opacity.
+* Menu Page
+   * A Bootstrap carousel contaaining 3 images.
+   * Restaurant menu section containing Foods and drinks information with prices.
+   * Footer with icons, logo and copyright notice.
+* Restaurant Page
+   * A H1 Title.
+   * Bootstrap cards containing restaurant images.
-* Restaurant Locations and Opening times
+   * Locations and Opening times.
 * Contact Page
-* Boostrap Carousel Images
-* Bootstrap Cards for the Restaurants locations
+   * A H1 Title.
+   * two H2 Titles.
+   * Email links with actual 'mail to' links that opens email when clicked.
+* All pages Have:
-* Responsive design
+   * Responsive design.
-* Responsive navigation bar that has a script that change color/state when the user scrolls up and down the page
+   * Responsive navigation bar that has a script that change color/state when the user scrolls up and down the page.
+   * Footer with icons, logo and copyright notice.

 ## UI/UX